A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 \subsection{Tutorial 8: Reactive Molecular Dynamics}

 The goal of this tutorial is to create a model of a carbon nanotube (CNT) embedded in a polymer melt made of polystyrene (PS) (Fig.~\ref{fig:REACT}).
 The REACTER protocol is used to simulate the polymerization of styrene monomers, and the polymerization reaction is followed in time~\cite{gissinger2017polymer, gissinger2020reacter, gissinger2024molecular}.
-In contrast with AIREBO (\hyperref[carbon-nanotube-label]{Tutorial 2}) and ReaxFF (\hyperref[reactive-silicon-dioxide-label]{Tutorial 5}), the REACTER protocol relies on the use of a \textit{classical} force field.
+In contrast with AIREBO (\hyperref[carbon-nanotube-label]{Tutorial 2}) and ReaxFF (\hyperref[reactive-silicon-dioxide-label]{Tutorial 5}), the REACTER protocol relies on the use of a \textit{classical} force field that does not inherently model bond formation or breaking, but instead couples with an external algorithm to simulate polymerization reactions.